dev-academy-phase4/cs/week1/spiral/player.md

+# The Player

-Now that we have a board, it's time to add the protagonist.
+Now that we have a [board](board.md), it's time to add the protagonist.
 In the running program we'll need a `player` object, so to create the object we'll need a `Player` class.
 The class will need a way to track the player's current position on the board: we suggest you create properties for `Row` and `Col`.

 Write a test that checks to see that a newly instantiated object of class `Player` has both these properties set to 0.
 Remember, you'll need to create a new class file called `PlayerTests` in the `SpiralTests` project.
 The framework for your test will look like this: